audeering/audinterface/_sources/usage.rst.txt

 and set a window and hop duration.
 By setting
 ``process_func_applies_sliding_window=False``
-the windowing is automatically handeled and single frames are passed on to the processing function.
+the windowing is automatically handled and single frames are passed on to the processing function.

 .. jupyter-execute::